Clepalitto/picastro/README.md

 **Picastro** will ask you some questions to calculate as many things as he can about your photo settings, such as exposure time, prefereable focal lenght ...

 > But **be aware** that Picastro will **not teach** you astrophotography, it is just here to help 😉 !

+## Sources

+For all the formulas, the book `Astrophotography`, by Thierry Legault was used.

+>
+> `Attention ! ` The results that will appear in the program (such as sensor sight angle or preferable focal length) may be wrong.
+Please try to cross sources 😉 !